Formulae in noncommutative Hodge theory

 where $F: A_\infty([\EuC,\EuD]) \times \EuC \times \EuD^{op} \dashrightarrow A_\infty(\modules \BbK)$ is the $A_\infty$ tri-functor of Lemma \ref{lem:trifun}, and $\widetilde{F}_*$ is the induced map, in accordance with Lemma \ref{lem:multifuncyc}. \end{defn}

 \begin{lem} Definition \ref{defn:ainfcycwedge} is compatible with the corresponding definition in the $\mathsf{dg}$ world, i.e., the following diagram commutes:

-Here, the horizontal arrows are the tautological identifications (or the isomorphism induced by the functor \eqref{eqn:difopps}, in the case of $\EuD^{op}$).
+Here, the horizontal arrows are the tautological identifications (or the isomorphism induced by the the isomorphism of Remark \ref{rmk:minusop}, in the case of $\EuD^{op}$).
 The left vertical map is the map \eqref{eqn:wedgetildecyc}, and the right vertical map is the map introduced in Definition \ref{defn:ainfcycwedge}. \end{lem} \begin{proof} The diagram commutes on the level of cochain complexes. \end{proof}

 \begin{defn} Let $\EuC$ be a proper $A_\infty$ category.
 We define the \emph{higher residue pairing}